-At the end of the day, the military requires its members to be able to perform their duties.
+The military requires its members to be able to perform their duties.
 Failure to do so can lead to a discharge from the military.

 As a military member, you know that you are required to pay your debts.
 If you didn’t know this, it is spelled out for you in Article 134 of the Uniform Code of Military Justice (UCMJ).